FOR THE COMMUNITY

 In 1954, Joan Stackhouse and her husband were on a missionary trip in West Africa—Joan became ill and was diagnosed with myasthenia gravis.
 Shortly after, the couple moved to Kansas and formed a local association with the help of a pastor, his wife and other church parishioners.
 Today, the MGA is committed to serving people who live with myasthenia gravis in Kansas, Missouri and northwest Arkansas.

 The Myasthenia Gravis Association of Western Pennsylvania helps to address the medical, social and emotional needs of all people affected by myasthenia gravis.
-The MGA of Western Pennsylvania’s vision is to ensure the best quality of life for everyone who lives with MG and MGA of Western Pennsylvania provides educational materials to the MG community, the medical community and the general public.
+The MGA of Western Pennsylvania’s vision is to ensure the best quality of life for everyone who lives with MG and they provide educational materials to the MG community, the medical community and the general public.
 Using donations from the public, the MGA of Western Pennsylvania serves over 500 MG patients and their families every year.

 In 1952, Jane Ellsworth’s daughter, Pat, was diagnosed with myasthenia gravis.
 Jane had a hard time finding information about the disease.
 She formed the Myasthenia Gravis Foundation of America (MGFA) so that a group would exist whose mission was to do whatever it takes to find a cure for MG.
 Today, the MGFA continues to help patients and their families find resources and support systems that better allow patients to live with MG.